asagi4/comfyui-prompt-control/README.md

 [This example workflow](workflows/example-lazy.json?raw=1) shows LoRA scheduling and prompt editing and compares it with the same prompt implemented with built-in ComfyUI nodes.

-[This older example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating more feeatures, including custom masks and filtering that are not yet available with the lazy nodes.
+[This example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating more features, including custom masks and filtering.

 The tools in this repository combine well with the macro and wildcard functionality in [comfyui-utility-nodes](https://github.com/asagi4/comfyui-utility-nodes)